etc5523-2021/blog-Sithajawahar/README.md

 # My Blog

-This is the blog of [Sithalakshmi J].
+This is the blog of Sithalakshmi J.
-The URL of this blog is [].
+The URL of this blog is https://sitha-jawahar-blogpost.netlify.app/.

 ## Blog Post 1

 This assessment is due Fri Sep 3 2021 11.55PM AEST.

-My selected country is [Belgium].
+My selected country is Belgium.

-The relevant blog post for this assessment is in [FILL].html
+The relevant blog post for this assessment is in https://sitha-jawahar-blogpost.netlify.app/blog1.html

 - [ ] Selected a country
 - [ ] Website with R markdown